CaterinaBi/aicore-practicals/README.md

-# aicore-practicals
+# AiCore practicals 📚

-A collection of practicals from my training in AI and Data engineering training @ AiCore.
+A collection of practicals done during my training in AI and Data engineering @ [AiCore](https://www.theaicore.com/).